Douglas County, Oregon: Airports

-There are two public airports in Roseburg, Marion E. Carl Memorial Field at the north end of town and George Felt Airport to the west.
+There are two public airports in Roseburg, Roseburg Regional Airport, a.k.a.
+Marion E. Carl Memorial Field at the north end of town and George Felt Airport (5S1) to the west.

 Politics

 In contrast to the Willamette Valley, Douglas County is powerfully conservative and Republican, being akin to Josephine County to the south, or to Eastern Oregon.
-No Democratic presidential nominee has carried Douglas County since Lyndon Johnson’s landslide win in 1964: indeed the last Democrat to crack forty percent of the county’s vote was Michael Dukakis in 1988 during an election influenced by a major drought.
-Historically, the county, like all of Western Oregon north of the Rogue Valley, also leaned strongly Republican: before 1964 the only other Democrats to carry Douglas County had been John F. Kennedy in 1960, Franklin Delano Roosevelt in 1936 and 1932, Woodrow Wilson in 1912 and William Jennings Bryan in 1896.
+No Democratic presidential nominee has carried Douglas County since Lyndon B. Johnson's landslide win in 1964: indeed the last Democrat to crack forty percent of the county's vote was Michael Dukakis in 1988 during an election influenced by a major drought.
+Historically, the county, like all of Western Oregon north of the Rogue Valley, also leaned strongly Republican: before 1964 the only other Democrats to carry Douglas County had been John F. Kennedy in 1960, Franklin D. Roosevelt in 1936 and 1932, Woodrow Wilson in 1912 and William Jennings Bryan in 1896.

-Douglas County is split between the heavily Republican 2nd congressional district, represented by Cliff Bentz, and the liberal-leaning 4th district, which includes the liberal stronghold of Eugene and has been represented by Democrat Val Hoyle since 2023.
+Douglas County is split between the highly conservative 2nd congressional district, represented by Cliff Bentz, and the liberal-leaning 4th district, which includes the Democratic stronghold of Eugene and has been represented by Democrat Val Hoyle since 2023.
 Within the Oregon House of Representatives, Douglas County is split between four districts.
 The coastal part, including Reedsport, lies within the 9th District represented by Republican Boomer Wright.
 A belt from Roseburg south lies in the 4th District, which extends into Jackson and Josephine counties, is represented by Republican Christine Goodwin.
-The far southwest adjacent to Curry and Coos counties is within the 1st District represented by Republican David Brock Smith, and the bulk of the county, centered on the northeastern half, lies in the 2nd District represented by Republican Virgil J. Osborne.
+The far southwest adjacent to Curry and Coos counties is within the 1st District represented by Republican Court Boice, and the bulk of the county, centered on the northeastern half, lies in the 2nd District represented by Republican Virgle Osborne.

 In the Oregon State Senate, Douglas County is split between three districts.
 The coastal part (9th House of Representatives District) lies within the 5th Senate District represented by Republican Dick Anderson.
-The two southwestern State House Districts (1st and 2nd) are part of the 1st Senate District represented by Republican Dallas Heard.
-A portion of Douglas County also exists within the state's 2nd Senate District, represented by Republican Art Robinson.
+The two southwestern State House Districts (1st and 2nd) are part of the 1st Senate District represented by Republican David Brock Smith.
+The southernmost portion of Douglas County exists within the state's 2nd Senate District, represented by Republican Art Robinson.

+In spite of its conservative reputation, Douglas County voters have rejected two secessionist proposals to join the Greater Idaho coalition.
+An initial effort in November of 2020 failed on a vote of 56.68% in opposition to 43.32% in support.
+A second effort in May of 2022 was also rejected on a vote of 52.63% in opposition to 47.37% in support.
+This came despite the county, in 2020, giving 67.29% of its votes to Donald Trump and 29.78% of its votes to Joe Biden.